-If you’re employed looking to change your job or if you’re underemployed and need to change your job, you now have 2 jobs.
-You have your current employment and you are now the CIO “Chief Improvement Officer” of your life.
-This is a huge added responsibility of where you need to find a new job that improves your current conditions or goals.
-You might not have the same degree of financial pressures of those unemployed but you have the major challenge of balancing the time needed for a successful job search.
-You need time to look for the jobs, send out resumes/cover letters and schedule interviews; while maintaining the responsibilities of your current job.
-If your job search takes too much time from your current job you can jeopardize your employment.
-This is can be overwhelming and very stressful; and you need to keep a positive attitude and stay motivated.
+If you’re employed looking to change your job or if you’re underemployed and need to change your job, you now have two jobs.
+You have your current employment, and you are now the CIO “Chief Improvement Officer” of your life; this is a huge added responsibility for where you need to find a new job that improves your current conditions or goals.
+You might not have the same degree of financial pressures of those unemployed, but you have the major challenge of balancing the time needed for a successful job search.
+You need time to look for the jobs, send out resumes/cover letters and schedule interviews; while maintaining the responsibilities of your current position.
+If your job search takes too much time from your current job, you can jeopardize your employment; this can be overwhelming and very stressful, and you need to keep a positive attitude and stay motivated.

 Fighting Negative Thoughts and Building Positive Thoughts

 If you take a look at successful people you will see a common thread, they are positive thinkers and have an optimistic outlook.
 We understand being out of work or looking at a career change is a difficult situation to be in, but you need to believe in yourself and that the outcome will better the quality of your life.
 Life never gives you more than you can handle.
-Positive thinking is something that you need to work on every day, that means eliminate negative thoughts and replace them with positive ones.
-This doesn’t mean you ignore negative situations, it means to attack them in a more positive and productive way.
+Positive thinking is something that you need to work on every day, that means eliminate negative thoughts and replace them with positive ones, this doesn’t mean you ignore adverse situations; it means to attack them more positively and productively.

-“A job should never define you as a person, so lack of one shouldn’t change you”, stay positive, optimistic and when this has passed you will see how this experience has strengthen you into a better you.
+“A job should never define you as a person, so lack of one shouldn’t change you,” stay positive, optimistic, and when this has passed you will see how this experience has strengthened you into a better you.